tenaciousRas/ledwax-photon-emulator/README.md

 # LEDWax Photon Emulator

-A simple emulator of a Photon server with LEDWax devices attached.
+A simple emulator of a Particle IoT cloud server with LEDWax Photon devices attached.
 The emulator provides a mock authentication endpoint and mock device endpoints.
 The device endpoints cover all devices and each device variable and function.

 ## Getting Started
 This is a NodeJS project.
 To run the emulator you need the following: